On infinitesimal contraction analysis for hybrid systems: Preliminaries

-It is well--known~\cite{Aizerman1958-ih} that, under favorable conditions, the hybrid system flow $\phi$ is differentiable almost everywhere and, moreover, its derivative can be computed by solving a jump--linear--time--varying differential equation.
-The preceding assumptions are favorable enough to ensure the flow has these properties so that, in particular, the derivative along a path can be computed using the jump--linear--time--varying differential equation.
+It is well-known~\cite{Aizerman1958-ih} that, under favorable conditions, the hybrid system flow $\phi$ is differentiable almost everywhere and, moreover, its derivative can be computed by solving a jump-linear-time-varying differential equation.
+The preceding assumptions are favorable enough to ensure the flow has these properties so that, in particular, the derivative along a path can be computed using the jump-linear-time-varying differential equation.
 These facts are summarized in the following Proposition, whose proof is standard~\cite{Aizerman1958-ih}.

 \begin{prop} Under Assumptions~\ref{assum:system} and~\ref{assum:flow}, given an initial time $\tau\geq 0$ and a smoothly $\R_\tau$-connected path $\gamma\in\Gamma_\tau$, let $\psi(t,r)=\phi(t,\tau,\gamma(r))$ for all $t\ge \tau$ and define